Polytrauma with left renal devascularization, pancreatic transection, splenic and hepatic lacerations

 - Devascularisation of the left kidney secondary to transection of the left renal artery.
-Suspicion for active haemorrhage within the posterior aspect of the left kidney.
+Suspicion for active hemorrhage within the posterior aspect of the left kidney.

 - Pancreas body laceration, possibly transection, at risk for pancreatic duct injury.

 - Splenic and left lobe of liver lacerations.
 No active contrast extravasation identified at these lacerations.
-There is an associated retroperitoneal haematoma that tracks into the lienorenal and gastrosplenic ligaments.
+There is an associated retroperitoneal hematoma that tracks into the lienorenal and gastrosplenic ligaments.

 - Fractures of the right transverse processes of T7, T8 and T9, as well as a fracture through the right posterolateral superior corner of the T10 vertebral body.